 Forging is a process by which the metallurgical and mechanical properties of a metal are optimized by using compressive forces like pressing, hammering, or rolling.
 Forging metals is a time-saving and cost-efficient method of creating products with high ductility and improved resistance to impact and load fatigue.
-Forging can be used with a variety of metals, including stainless steel, aluminum, titanium, carbon steel, and other metal alloys.
+Forging can be used with a variety of metals, including stainless steel, carbon steel, and other metal alloys.

 Metals Used For Forging